matthieugomez/statar/README.md

 	ejoin(DTm, DTu, m:m, keep = c("master", "matched"), gen = FALSE)
 	````

-3. `tidyr::spread` has a method for data.tables that uses  `dcast.data.table`, which makes it more memory efficient
+3. `tidyr::spread` has a method for data.tables that uses  `dcast.data.table`, which makes the command more memory efficient

 4. Tempname creates a name not assigned in the environment specified by the second variable